-Waiheke is the most popular, and populated, island in Auckland.
+Waiheke Island is the most popular, and populated, island in Auckland.
 It's loved for beautiful sandy beaches, vineyards, olive groves and an arty laid-back lifestyle.
-Waiheke is only 40 minutes by ferry from downtown Auckland, so many of the island's residents commute to and from the city each day.
+Waiheke Island is only 40 minutes by ferry from downtown Auckland, so many of the island's residents commute to and from the city each day.

 Auckland's vast Hauraki Gulf Maritime Park includes more than 50 islands and five marine reserves.
 Most of the islands are public conservation parks, perfect for day visits spent hiking or relaxing at a beach in the arms of nature.
 Rangitoto Island is the youngest of all.
 Stepping ashore here is like landing on another planet and hiking the lava-rock path to the crater summit is rewarded with spectacular 360° views.
 Tiritiri Matangi Island, aka Tiri, is a predator-free sanctuary for some of New Zealand's rarest bird species.
 Their populations have flourished here and birds fly close by, showing no fear of human visitors.

 Immerse yourself in art and culture

 Auckland Museum is a treasure trove of local and international cultural artefacts and the guardian of the world's largest collection of Māori taonga (treasures).
 Through a series of permanent and temporary exhibitions, the museum provides fascinating insights into New Zealand's past and our place in the world.
 Several times a day, a highly acclaimed Māori cultural performance takes visitors on a journey through the story of Auckland and New Zealand.